WHY CHOOSE ULISBOA PLANETARY HEALTH?

 Francisco Rebelo, Lisbon School of Architecture

-Gonçalo Vieira, Institute of Geography and Spatial Planning
+Eduarda Marques da Costa, Institute of Geography and Spatial Planning

-Luís Lopes da Costa, Faculty of Veterinary Medicine
+Luís Costa, Faculty of Veterinary Medicine

 Luís Tinoca, Institute of Education

-Maria Cristina Bettencourt Neves, Faculty of Dental Medicine
+Maria Cristina Neves, Faculty of Dental Medicine

-Filomena Carnide, Faculty of Human Kinetics
+Maria Filomena Carnide, Faculty of Human Kinetics

 Maria José Chambel, Faculty of Psychology

-Maria Casal, School of Arts and Humanities
+Maria Teresa Casal, School of Arts and Humanities

 Mónica Oliveira, IST Técnico Lisboa